25.8.17

 Metal table with painted metal molding & glass top.

-Having an eye for cool stuff can create HOARDING issues quick enough so I am going to INTEND to collect only things that I can find useful and the room.
+Having an eye for cool stuff can create HOARDING issues quick enough, so I am going to INTEND to collect only things that I can find helpful and that fit in the room.

 No comments :